zeefromzee/key-test/README.md

 # Statistical Key Tests ✧*｡٩(ˊᗜˋ*)و✧*｡

-Comprehensive test suite for quantum-inspired cryptographic key generation with NIST SP 800-22 statistical validation!
+Comprehensive test suite for cryptographic key generation with NIST SP 800-22 statistical validation!

 Perfect for testing your random keys, learning about entropy extraction, and making sure your crypto is actually crypto (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧